jotform/wordpress-feedback-plugin/readme.txt

 == Changelog ==

+= 1.0.6 =
+* docs: update description

+= 1.0 =
-1. Form picker added to select your forms from your Jotform account.
+* Form picker added to select your forms from your Jotform account.
-2. Button settings added.
+* Button settings added.

 == Upgrade notice ==